HOW TO HIRE A PROFESSIONAL ORGANIZER / PRODUCTIVITY CONSULTANT

 If you prefer to interview professionals in person before making a decision, note that some offer free consultations, some charge for the consultation and credit that fee toward services if hired, and others charge totally separately for assessments and services.

 What should you expect to pay?

 As with most professions, fees vary widely based on experience, geographic location, and competition.
-Many professional organizers charge by the hour, while others prefer value-based pricing and charge by the project.
+Many professional organizers and productivity consultants charge by the hour, while others prefer value-based pricing and charge by the project.
 Some will give you options.
 Before you make a decision about who to hire, establish a budget for your project based on your discussions with the organizers you've talked to, and decide what feels most comfortable to you.

-Your relationship with a professional organizer will be a very personal one.
-An experienced professional organizer will ask a lot of questions about you, your work style, what you are looking for, and the issues you believe have thwarted your best attempts to get organized in the past.
+Your relationship with a professional organizer or productivity consultant will be a very personal one.
+An experienced professional will ask a lot of questions about you, your work style, what you are looking for, and the issues you believe have thwarted your best attempts to get organized in the past.
 They want to get to know you, understand your objectives, and determine whether they will be a good fit for you.
 It is in your best interest to be as candid and clear as possible about your needs and what you want to achieve.

 Ultimately, the "right choice" will be the person who has the expertise, skill set, and personality that best suit you and your goals.

 Special thanks to NAPO National for their permission to use the language on this page, which is borrowed from their website.